Cincinnati, Hamilton and Dayton Railway (1926–1930)

 The Cincinnati, Hamilton and Dayton Railway (CH&DR) was an electric interurban railway that existed between 1926 and 1930 in the U.S. state of Ohio.
 It was absorbed in 1930 into the new Cincinnati and Lake Erie interurban railway.
-In typical interurban fashion, in open country it had its own right of way, although this was often adjacent and parallel to a road.
+In typical interurban fashion, it had its own right of way in open country, although this was often adjacent or parallel to a road.
 In cities and towns it operated on city streets.
 This included two and three car freight/express trains as well as passenger cars.

-Creation of the Cincinnati Hamilton and Dayton
+Creation of the Cincinnati, Hamilton and Dayton

-In 1926, the former Cincinnati and Dayton Traction Company was reorganised under the new name Cincinnati, Hamilton, and Dayton.
+In 1926, the former Cincinnati and Dayton Traction Company was reorganized under the new name Cincinnati, Hamilton, and Dayton.
 The C&DTC right-of-way was part of the former Ohio Electric Railway's line between Dayton and Cincinnati.
-This new interurban company was headed by a former Univ of Penn Wharton School professor of finance, Dr. Thomas Conway, Jr., who had already been successful in reviving the interurban Chicago, Aurora, and Elgin Railroad.
-He ordered badly needed all steel interurban coaches, box-motor express cars and freight cars, and spent heavily to improve track and right-of-way, although the original 1900s rails laid within the brick streets of the cities and towns such as Dayton remained a maintenance problem and were a source of constant arguments with township administrations.
-Not only were the towns unhappy about who was to pay for street repairs and snow removal, they complained about the 30 ST 50 ft long and heavy interurban cars mixing in with growing 1920s automobile traffic.
-Conway did well at building up the CH&D freight business utilising his new interurban freight equipment which often was operated at night, and by virtue of his wide contacts in the railroad industry was more than ordinarily successful in establishing through rates for LCL (less-than-boxcar load freight) with some steam railroads, not an easy thing to accomplish for an interurban.
+This new interurban company was headed by the former University of Pennsylvania Wharton School professor of finance, Dr. Thomas Conway Jr., who had already been successful in reviving the interurban Chicago, Aurora, and Elgin Railroad.
+He ordered all steel interurban coaches, box-motor express cars and freight cars, and spent heavily to improve track and right-of-way.
+However, the original 1900s rails laid within the brick streets of the cities and towns remained a maintenance problem and were a source of constant arguments with township administrations.
+Not only were the towns unhappy about who was to pay for street repairs and snow removal, they also complained about the 30 ST 50 ft long and heavy interurban cars mixing in with the growing automobile traffic of the 1920s.
+Conway did well at building up the CH&D freight business utilizing his new interurban freight equipment, which often was operated at night, and by virtue of his wide contacts in the railroad industry, was more than ordinarily successful in establishing through rates for LCL (less-than-boxcar load freight) with some steam railroads.
 Conway believed that there was still a place for the interurban in medium distance passenger traffic and longer distance LCL freight, and thus conceived the idea of the CH&D.

 Corporate concerns

-Three problems worried CH&D management: that the CH&D's neighbouring interurban lines might stop running due to financial problems and break their vital freight interchange with the CH&D; that more and more towns were restricting the operation of freight trains over their streets to nighttime only; that interest payments on the very large CH&D bonded debt of $1.3 million borrowed in 1926 could not be met through operating revenue.
-1926 was a time when many people earned between $1000 and $2000 a year, and a good dinner could be purchased for fifty cents.
+The following three problems worried CH&D management: the CH&D's neighboring interurban lines might stop running due to financial problems and break their vital freight interchange with the CH&D; increasingly, towns were restricting the operation of freight trains over their streets to nighttime operations only; and interest payments on the very large CH&D bonded debt of $1.3 million borrowed in 1926 could not be met through operating revenue.